bredsky212/Logiq212/docs/staff_applications_guide.md

 /staffapp template create
     name: "Design Team"
     team_role: @Design           # optional
-    apply_channel: #apply-design
+    apply_channel: #apply-design # optional if default is set
     review_channel: #design-apps
-    description: "Tell us about your design experience."
+    description: "Tell us about your design experience.\nList tools you use."
 ```
+- Descriptions accept `\n` for new lines.
 - Default fields: Motivation, Experience, Availability/Timezone, Age/Basic info (max 5 fields enforced).
-- The bot posts an embed with an **Apply** button in `#apply-design`.
+- The bot posts an embed with an **Apply** button in `#apply-design` (or the default apply channel).
 - Users click **Apply**, fill the modal, and get an ephemeral confirmation.
 Their application goes to `#design-apps`.

 ## Step 3: Process applications